Adobe launches AI-powered Character Animator features in beta

 Speech-Aware Animation, which was previewed as Project SweetTalk at last year’s Adobe Max conference, generates head and eyebrow movements corresponding to a recorded character.
 It’s available on macOS 10.15 or newer and allows animators to blend computed movements with recordings for greater refinement, adjusting parameters like head position, scale, tilt, and turn sensitivity and eyebrow and parallel strength.

 The latest release of Character Animator’s lip-sync engine — Lip Sync — improves automatic lip-syncing and the timing of mouth shapes called “visemes.”
-Both visesme detection and audio-based muting settings can be adjusted via the settings menu, where users can also fall back to an earlier engine iteration.
+Both viseme detection and audio-based muting settings can be adjusted via the settings menu, where users can also fall back to an earlier engine iteration.

 Limb IK, previously Arm IK, is in tow with the new Character Animator.
 It controls the bend directions and stretching of legs as well as arms, allowing artists to pin hands in place while moving the rest of the body.
 Pin Feet When Standing complements Limb IK; it’s a new option that keeps characters’ feet grounded when they’re not walking, leading to more realistic mid-body poses, like squats.